blues/app-accelerators/13-tool-usage-cycle-tracking/README.md

 These variables describe how long it takes for the tool to startup or shutdown, or equivalently, for the electrical load and vibration to reach steady state.
 Power and vibration alerts related to activity are suppressed during the startup and shutdown period to avoid false alerts.

-* `power_activity_startup_secs_[1-4]`: the duration in seconds for how long it takes the power level to stabilize on becoming active.
+* `power_activity_startup_secs_[1-4]`: the duration, in seconds, for how long it takes the power level to stabilize on becoming active.
 Alerts are suppressed for this period when a line goes from inactive to active.
 The default value is `0`.

-* `power_activity_shutdown_secs_[1-4]`: the duration in seconds for how long it takes for the power level to stabilize on becoming inactive.
+* `power_activity_shutdown_secs_[1-4]`: the duration, in seconds, for how long it takes for the power level to stabilize on becoming inactive.
 Alerts are suppressed for this period when a line goes from active to inactive.
 The default value is `0`.

 ### Determining Vibration Thresholds